 • a copy of the Declaration OR your partnership agreement

-• a Master Business Licence
+• a Business Name Registration

 • proof of your business address